Language Models as Continuous Self-Evolving Data Engineers: Conclusion

 \section{Conclusion}

-We introduce a novel training paradigm that empowers LLMs to autonomously generate, clean, review, and annotate data with preference information, significantly reducing the time and cost of post-training data construction.
-Our method, validated across various tasks, demonstrates continuous improvements in model performance, outperforming traditional supervised fine-tuning and other self-evolution methods.
-By ensuring that the generated data aligns with human values and preferences while greatly reducing the resource requirements for high-quality data creation, we take a step toward addressing a key bottleneck in the emergence of superintelligence, laying the groundwork for future systems that can exceed human capabilities.
+We introduce a novel training paradigm \ourmethod that empowers LLMs to autonomously generate, clean, review, and annotate data with preference information, reducing post-training data construction time and cost. \ourmethod is effective in the post-training of pre-trained models as well as in further post-training of fully trained models, demonstrating continuous improvements in model performance across various tasks and outperforming other self-evolution methods.
+Notably, even when trained on general-purpose datasets, \ourmethod substantially enhances the model's mathematical capabilities.
+By ensuring that the generated data aligns with human preferences while reducing the resource requirements for high-quality data creation, we take a step toward addressing a bottleneck in the emergence of superintelligence, laying the groundwork for future systems that can exceed human capabilities.